 Honestly, Alexis Bellino is an icon, and watching her launch a dress line with absolutely no fashion knowledge was a f*cking delight.
 Sure, she had no design background and couldn’t even give a solid definition of the word “couture” on the show, but she did the damn thing anyway.
 Actually, I’m not sure that the company ever really got off the ground, but she sure talked about it a lot.
 Alexis Couture was even less successful than her painful Fox 5 hosting segments, which is saying something.
 God, I love this woman.

 Milania Hair Care

 I could literally go on for days about these failed business enterprises.
-I mean, just the alcohol brands could be an article by themselves—looking at you, Ramona, Vicki, Brandi Glanville, and plenty of others.
-And who could forget an endeavor like Kathy Wakile’s line of at-home cannoli kits?
+I mean, just the alcohol brands could be an article by themselves—looking at you, Ramona, Brandi Glanville, and plenty of others.
+And that’s just Real Housewives!
+Who could forget Jax Taylor’s Just Add X drink line?
 Everyone, that’s who could forget.
 As long as these desperate women stay on TV, they’ll keep coming out with these low-effort, high-embarrassment business ventures, and I, for one, can’t wait to see what comes next.

 Images: lev radin / Shutterstock.com; Giphy (7); Bravo; realitytvgifs / Tumblr; Page Six / YouTube